 - 1. Persons going from room/apartment to room/apartment trying doorknobs - 2.
 Persons loitering at unusual hours and locations - 3.
 Persons running (especially if something of value is being carried) - 4.
 Persons exhibiting unusual mental, emotional, or physical symptoms - 5.
 Persons carrying university property - 6.
 Open or broken windows or doors - 7.
-Unusual noises, screams, or cries for help
+Unusual noises, screams, or cries for help activities might be suspicious.

-Some people fail to report suspicious activity because they are not aware of what seemingly innocent activities might be suspicious.
 Others may notice activity and may be hesitant to call for fear of seeming over-reactive or embarrassed.
 Still others take it for granted that someone else has already called.
 Students should ALWAYS call immediately about any suspicious activity.
 There is no need to worry about bothering staff on duty because that is why we are here.
 Students should not be concerned about being embarrassed if their suspicions prove unfounded.
 They should think instead about what could happen if they do not act.